Warning for Divorce Attorneys: Things to Know about Cryptocurrencies

 Technology has without question contributed so much good to the world.

-On one hand, it has simplified many things while on the other hand it has made certain areas of law considerably more complex.
+On one hand, it has simplified many things.
+On the other hand, it has made certain areas of law considerably more complex.
 When it comes to divorce and the legal division of assets the arrival of cryptocurrencies is turning out to be a serious challenge.

 When Financial Assets Are No Longer Physical

-The relative anonymity along with the difficulty of tracing and tracking cryptos has made it possible to hide assets and to avoid full disclosure of monetary property in divorce proceedings.
+The relative anonymity along with the difficulty of tracing and tracking cryptos has made it possible to hide assets.
+Leading to the avoidance of full disclosure of monetary property in divorce proceedings.
 Cryptos are not traceable by Social Security numbers.

 In today’s divorce proceedings there are several things you need to ask that will lead to the disclosure of cryptocurrencies.
 You need to know what to ask and where to look and what to look for in order to ferret out these accounts.